PelionIoT/mbl-docs/Docs/introduction.md

 <img src="https://s3-us-west-2.amazonaws.com/mbed-linux-os-docs-images/OS_v_MBL.png" width="50%" align="right">

-Arm Mbed Linux OS (MBL) is a free, open-source IoT operating system for Cortex-A devices, based on the embedded Linux Yocto Project.
-Like Mbed OS, it provides the connectivity protocols and security mechanisms essential for IoT products, so that you can focus on developing your application.
-Integration with the Pelion IoT Platform offers remote management for large groups of devices.
+Arm Mbed Linux OS (MBL) is a free, open-source IoT operating system based on the embedded Linux Yocto Project.
+It is designed for [Cortex-A](https://www.arm.com/products/silicon-ip-cpu) devices, which can run multiple, complex applications and perform edge computing.
+MBL provides the common services these applications rely on, such as access to hardware peripherals, security and connectivity protocols, and access to the Pelion IoT Platform.

--or-

-Arm Mbed Linux OS (MBL) brings IoT essentials to powerful Cortex-A devices, a step above the constrained, normally single-purpose Cortex-M devices that Mbed OS supports.
-MBL is based on the embedded Linux Yocto Project, and provides a stable base for your application development, including connectivity protocols, security mechanisms and an integration with the Pelion IoT Platform for remote management of large groups of devices.

-The [Arm Cortex-A](https://www.arm.com/products/silicon-ip-cpu) processor gives your IoT device the capability of running multiple complex applications and performing edge computing.
-MBL provides the set of services that IoT applications rely on, as well as the device management capabilities that field devices require.

 ### Developer preview features